ELEVATE-Project/documents/src/docusaurus/docs/feedbackformentees.md

 import PartialExample from './_mentored.mdx';

-# How Mentees Can Provide Feedback on a Session
+# Providing Session Feedback as a Mentee

 At the end of the session, mentees can share feedback by providing a rating for the session.

 1. After the session, go to <PartialExample mentored />.